Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 This is a pretty place on Cove Creek right where another smaller creek

-flows in and with recent rains, a nice little waterfall.
-We take some pictures then continue back, at
+flows in and with recent rains, some nice water features.
+After a few pictures we continue, at

 Cove Creek at the bridge